 We need to build a neural network-formulated function z=f(y), to present the estimation of the health condition z，wherez∈Rc, and c denotes the number of classes.

 3.2.
-Proposed method
+Multi-Scale CNN with Ample Interaction

 In this section, we present the proposed Multi-Scale CNN with Ample Interaction (MSCNNAI) method for the fault diagnosis problem.
 The basic architecture of MSCNNAI is presented in Fig .
 2: